 - Continue to be flexible, understanding the senior may, without warning, elect to change course.

 Most importantly of all, concentrate on the high-quality time you are spending with your family member.
 If a specific activity isn’t intriguing to the senior now, simply take joy in a discussion and reminiscing together, and try the activity again at a different time.

 The knowledgeable dementia care team at Inspired Home Care is thoroughly trained and experienced in creative, effective ways to help the elderly remain active and involved with the world around them, and we are always readily available to present helpful resources, tips, and the in-home care that families trust.

-Contact us at 847-787-7572 to learn more about our top-rated Oak Park home care and to request a free, in-home consultation.
+Contact our top-rated Chicago and Barrington memory care at 847-787-7572 for more information on Alzheimer’s activities that help promote wellbeing and to request a free, in-home consultation.
 Let us help your loved one discover a renewed zest for life, each and every day!